Bread Loaf Translators' Conference

 There is a $15.00 application fee.
 A $200.00 deposit to hold your spot within the conference is due within two weeks of notification of acceptance.

 Grants-in-Aid and Scholarships

-The Bread Loaf Writers’ Conference is making available a limited number of $300.00 grants-in-aid to participants accepted into the Translators’ Conference.
-In addition, there will be at least one full scholarship offered.
+The Bread Loaf Writers’ Conference is making available a limited number of $300 grants-in-aid to participants accepted into the Translators’ Conference.

-A request for financial aid must be submitted at the time of application.
-Unfortunately it will not be possible to consider a financial aid application submitted at a later time.
+Applicants for financial aid fill out the conference application first and then complete the grant and scholarship application.
+The two applications must be submitted at the same time (one just after the other).
+Unfortunately, it will not be possible to consider a financial aid application submitted at a later time.

 MIDDLEBURY COLLEGE STUDENT APPLICATIONS AND SCHOLARSHIPS

 Middlebury College student scholarship applications are accepted online and must be submitted by March 1, 2015.
 These scholarships are available for current students of Middlebury College.
 The scholarships are awarded based on the quality of the work submitted.
 Middlebury College student scholarships cover tuition, room, and board at the Translators’ Conference ($2,060).

 For this particular scholarship, we also require a completed recommendation form.
 You will need to ask a Middlebury College instructor to complete the form and send it in.
 (The instructor can fill in the form or simply answer the questions in the body of an email—more details are noted on the form.)